opensumi/docs/docs/develop/sample/use-contribution-point.en.md

 To register our TodoList list on the left Explorer panel, we need to use the `MainLayoutContribution` to register the panel.

-## Creating a Front View
+## Create a Front View

-First, let's write a simple front-end presentation component as follows:
+First, the following code writes a simple front-end presentation component:

 ```ts
 import * as React from 'react';